East Germany: Decrepit infrastructure

-Almost all East German highways, railroads, sewage systems and public buildings were in a state of disrepair at the time of reunification, as little was done to maintain infrastructure in the GDR's last decades.
-Unified German public spending has had to pour more than $2 trillion into the former East Germany, to make up for the region's neglect and malaise and bring it up to a minimal standard.
+At the time of reunification, almost all East German highways, railroads, sewage systems, and public buildings were in a state of disrepair, as little was done to maintain infrastructure in the GDR's last decades.
+Over the next 30 years, unified German public spending invested more than $2 trillion into former East Germany, to make up for the region's neglect and malaise and bring it up to a minimal standard.

-The Greifswald Nuclear Power Plant narrowly avoided a Chernobyl-scale meltdown in 1976.
-All East German nuclear power plants had to be shut down after reunification, because they did not meet Western safety standards.
+The Greifswald Nuclear Power Plant narrowly avoided an incident in 1976.
+It was shut down after reunification, having been deemed not meet Western safety standards.

 Authoritarianism

 German historian Jürgen Kocka in 2010 summarized the consensus of most recent scholarship:

 Ostalgie

 Many East Germans initially regarded the dissolution of the GDR positively, but this reaction partly turned sour.
 West Germans often acted as if they had "won" and East Germans had "lost" in unification, leading many East Germans (Ossis) to resent West Germans (Wessis).
-In 2004, Ascher Barnstone wrote, "East Germans resent the wealth possessed by West Germans; West Germans see the East Germans as lazy opportunists who want something for nothing.
+In 2004, Deborah Ascher Barnstone wrote, "East Germans resent the wealth possessed by West Germans; West Germans see the East Germans as lazy opportunists who want something for nothing.
 East Germans find 'Wessis' arrogant and pushy, West Germans think the 'Ossis' are lazy good-for-nothings."

-In addition, many East German women found the west more appealing, and left the region never to return, leaving behind an underclass of poorly educated and jobless men.
+In addition, many East German women found the West more appealing, and left the region never to return, leaving behind an underclass of poorly educated and jobless men.

-For the people who stayed in East Germany, a majority of them (57%) defend the GDR, with 49% of those polled saying that "The GDR had more good sides than bad sides.
-There were some problems, but life was good there", while 8% oppose all criticism of East Germany and say that "The GDR had, for the most part, good sides.
-Life there was happier and better than in reunified Germany today".
+In 2009, a majority (57%) of the people who stayed in East Germany defended the GDR, with 49% of those polled saying that "The GDR had more good sides than bad sides.
+There were some problems, but life was good there", while 8% opposed all criticism of East Germany and said that "Life there was happier and better than in reunified Germany today".

 As of 2014, the vast majority of residents in the former GDR prefer to live in a unified Germany.
 However, a feeling of nostalgia persists among some, termed "Ostalgie" (a blend of Ost "east" and Nostalgie "nostalgia").
 This was depicted in the Wolfgang Becker film Goodbye Lenin!.
 According to Klaus Schroeder, a historian and political scientist at the Free University of Berlin, some of the original residents of the GDR "still feel they don't belong or that they're strangers in unified Germany" as life in the GDR was "just more manageable".
 He warns German society should watch out in case Ostalgie results in a distortion and romanticization of the past.

+In 2023, a poll found that among Germans living in the former East Germany, 40% identified as "East Germans" and 52% identified as "Germans".